dantenetto/jquery-input-values/README.md

 ### 4. Options
 There are two options that can be used to configure the plugin behavior:
 - `includeDisabled`: will include disabled inputs when getting values
 - `attr`: specifies the attribute that will be used as the key to match the elements of the form.
 The default is set to `name`, and the supported attrs are: `name`, `id`, `data-{custom}`.
-There's no support for using classes or complex queries as the matches for the inputs
+There's no support for using classes or complex queries as match for the inputs
 ```js
 //configuring the plugin
 $().inputValues.config({